Grant Holt celebrates scoring for Norwich City in the Premier League

 Holt is justifiably proud of a career that saw him score 232 goals in 665 games at almost every level from the North West Counties to the Premier League.

-“There was a man called Bill Green, a former player who sadly passed away recently,” explains Holt, who currently combines coaching in the Norwich City academy with a role as Director of at School in Loddon.
+“There was a man called Bill Green, a former player who sadly passed away recently,” explains Holt, who currently combines coaching in the Norwich City academy with a role as Director of Football at Langley School in Loddon.

 “Bill was working for Sheffield Wednesday at the time, but came up to Newcastle for a christening one Sunday.
 He was at a loose end the day before and knew someone who played for Blue Star so he came along to the game.